 How To Fix Dry Cracked Heels

 Since essential oils are too strong to apply directly to the skin, they need to be diluted in a carrier.
 Carrier oils protect and moisturize the skin.
-I like the fact that multiple ingredients are combined in one bottle of H-Cracked Heels Formula, which you can see below.
+I like the fact that multiple ingredients are combined in one bottle of H-Cracked Heels Formula.
 That’s because herbalists and aromatherapists believe the mixing natural ingredients together creates a positive synergy.

 What I like about this blend is that it’s premixed and ready to use.
 You don’t have to buy anything else.